Computational quantum transport: a scattering approach perspective

 \subsubsection{Ballistic systems and Quantum billiards}

 In the early nineties, the opposite, ballistic regime (no disorder) attracted wide interest in the context of ``quantum billiards''.
 Quantum billiards consist of a high mobility two-dimensional electron gas (typically GaAs/GaAlAs heterostructures) where a billiard is patterned using electrostatic gates deposited on top of the heterostructure.
-A study of such billiards (also known as quantum dots in the regimes where they are almost closed and charging energy plays an important role) was performed in \cite{jalabert1990} using the recursive Green's function algorithm.
+A study of such billiards (also known as quantum dots in the regimes where they are almost closed and charging energy plays an important role) was performed in \cite{jalabert1990} using the RGF algorithm.
 4-terminal (X-shaped) and 3-terminal (T-shape) ballistic junctions were studied in \cite{baranger1991,sols1989}.
-One of the successes of these ballistic calculations was the finding that the statistics of the height of the resonances (in the almost closed regime) matched the Porter-Thomas distribution prediction of random matrix theory \cite{jalabert1992}.
+One of the successes of these ballistic calculations was the finding that the statistics of the height of the resonances (in the almost closed regime) matched the Porter--Thomas distribution prediction of random matrix theory \cite{jalabert1992}.
 Numerics also clarified \emph{weak localization}, i.e., the interference contribution to the magneto-conductance \cite{baranger1993}.
 Numerics could in particular clearly distinguish the difference in behavior between the magneto-conductance of \emph{integrable} and \emph{chaotic} billiards: a chaotic billiard gives rise to a Lorentzian lineshape for the magnetoconductance, whereas an integrable billiard features a triangular lineshape, as shown in the left panels of Fig.~\ref{fig:chang1994}.
 This prediction was soon confirmed experimentally \cite{chang1994}, shown in the right panels of Fig.~\ref{fig:chang1994}.
 In billiards where there exists a short straight path between the entrance and the exit, the observation of Fano resonances \cite{gores2000} was also well reproduced in numerics \cite{clerk2001}.
-A review of quantum billiards can be found in \cite{alhassid2000}.
-Some recent ballistic devices focus on building electronic interferometers analogous to those known in optics \cite{bauerle2018}.
-Those systems can also be simulated both with \cite{kazymyrenko2008} (quantum Hall regime) and without \cite{bautze2014} magnetic field.